intel/iot-js-api/api/board/README.md

 If the functionality is not supported by the platform, `require` should throw `NotSupportedError`.
 If there is no permission for using the functionality, `require` should throw `SecurityError`.

 The names, values and semantics related to hardware pins are owned by the implementation.
 This API uses opaque values for names.
-For instance, when requiring `"iot-js-board-arduino101"` the semantics will be board specific, i.e. developers could expect using the same labels as the ones printed on the board.
+For instance, when requiring `"iot-js-board-arduino101"` the semantics will be board-specific, i.e. developers could expect using the same labels as the ones printed on the board.

-In a different use case it would be needed to use OS specific mappings for pins.
+In a different use case OS-specific mappings would need to be used for pins.
 For instance, when requiring `"iot-js-zephyr"`, the semantics will be defined by the mapping used in [Zephyr OS](https://wiki.zephyrproject.org/view/Arduino_/_Genuino_101#Arduino_101_Pinout) to abstract various supported boards.

 <a name="pin"></a>
 ### The `Pin` interface